 This gives Belmond fire water capacity of 830,000 gallons.
 The plant is built with much added processing capacity to easily handle a major industrial user.

 The processing includes a backwash reclaim tank.
 The backwash water is settled with the clear water returned to the system, and the sludge pumped to waste.
 The lime sludge is hauled by truck to a city owned lagoon.
 The lagoon has significant capacity with no need for dredging and land application of sludge anticipated by staff within the next ten years.

 Water is supplied to the plant by two 700′ deep wells and has a capacity to pump 16,500,000 gallons of water per day.
 All of the water pumped through the plant has natural fluoridation for dental health in the raw water.

 The City has two elevated storage tanks.
 One of the elevated tanks, known as the west tower, has a capacity of 200,000 gallons while the second elevated storage tank known as the south tower has a capacity of 300,000 gallons.
 The west tower was constructed in the 1960’s and the south tower in 1976.
 These towers have epoxy coated finish with no known issues of lead paint.
-Both towers are inspected annually with major repairs and painting completed in 2007.
+Both towers are inspected annually with major repairs and painting.

 The City of Belmond has a distribution system consisting of ductile iron and PVC water main.
 A majority of the water main is of the 4″ size, but 6″ and 8″ are present.
 The industrial park in the City of Belmond contains 12″ and 14″ water main.
 The water distribution system is maintained by the city.